odant/conan-jscript/src/doc/contributing/maintaining/maintaining-dependencies.md

 The [ada](https://github.com/ada-url/ada) dependency is a fast and spec-compliant URL parser written in C++.

-### base64
+### amaro

-The [base64](https://github.com/aklomp/base64) dependency is a base64
+The [amaro](https://www.npmjs.com/package/amaro) dependency is a wrapper around the WebAssembly version of the SWC JavaScript/TypeScript parser.
-stream encoding/decoding library in C99 with SIMD and OpenMP acceleration.
-It also contains wrapper functions to encode/decode simple length-delimited strings.

 ### brotli